30 Things to Do at Disney World Resorts

 10. Dine at Incredible Resort Restaurants

-You don’t need to be a guest at any of the Walt Disney Resorts to enjoy a meal at the restaurants.
+You don’t need to be a guest at any of the Walt Disney Resorts to enjoy a restaurant meal.
 Remember that you may need to make a reservation before heading over.
+Each restaurant carries the resort’s theme, so keep that in mind when making your reservations.

 Pro Tip: Make sure you make a reservation to dine at a Disney World Resort restaurant.
 That reservation will give you free parking at the resort for 3 hours.